CodeWithDragos/aws_s3_website_demo/README.md

 ### :ledger: About:

-You cna use this files to host a static website on S3.
+You can use this files to host a static website on Amazon S3.

 ---